IotaSpencer/iotaspencer.me/projects/pylink/index.md

 ## Involvement

 I have previously had code pulled in and have submitted a few plugins and services to the 3rd party plugins repository.

+### Plugins

+* Quotes
+* CTCP (On connect versioner)
+* Welcome (Anope Services
+* Additions to the main pseudoclient for my own network, like DNS control, fun commands, and other utilities.